GNAQ/GNAQ/README.md

 I was once an intern advertisement feature system engineer @Bytedance Ads ML Infra.
 I used to work for Jisuanke for a very long period as well.

-Currently my work focuses on deep reinforcement learning and its application in robot learning, as well as mathematics, algorithms, computer vision and building computing system with intelligence.
+Currently my work focuses on embodied intelligence, robotics-oriented computer vision and deep reinforcement learning.
+I'm willing to devote my time to learning mathematics and fancy algorithms as well.

 ---